 Frequently Asked Questions

-What are the symptoms of Leukemia/Lymphoma?
+What are the signs of blood disorders?

 Treatment for blood diseases can occasionally cure or at least control the condition to prevent complications, although other conditions have a dismal prognosis.
 If you have any strange symptoms that last more than a few weeks, see your hematology doctor in coimbatore.